-This Whole30 Butter Chicken is perfect for a weeknight dinner, entertaining friends, or even your weekly meal prep!
-Made with ghee and coconut cream and served with cauliflower rice, it’s Paleo, Gluten Free, AND Low Carb!
+This Low Carb and Whole30 Butter Chicken is perfect for a weeknight dinner, entertaining friends, or even your weekly meal prep!
+Because it’s made with ghee and coconut cream and served with cauliflower rice, it’s also Paleo, grain free, and gluten free!

 Years ago, before we had kids, we lived just outside Philadelphia in a tiny little apartment, about 500 square feet.
 We were a little strapped back then, just out of college and newly married, but there was an awesome Indian restaurant about a mile from our apartment that we’d go to when we wanted an inexpensive date night.